-Learn some Tahitian words from the Tahitian language if you want to make a good impression with the locals.
+If you learn some Tahitian words from the Tahitian language you will make a good impression with the locals.
 Before you fly off on your Bora Bora vacation have some fun memorizing a few useful Tahiti French phrases as well.

 The official languages of Tahiti and her islands are French and Tahitian.
 Although French is used in schools and business, the Tahitian language is still preferred by most islanders in their homes.
 English is well spoken in the tourist areas and resorts.
 But if you do some exploring on your own, and venture to the local's hot spots, you will come across places where English is not understood.
 For example, menus outside of hotel restaurants, or at roulettes, will often be in French so you will want to understand some French words.

 If you are going to eat at your Bora Bora resort, do pre-organized tours, and relax around your resort's beach or on your over water bungalow, you can probably get away with just learning the first Tahitian word I learnt, “mauru'uru”!

 I enjoy immersing myself in the Tahitian culture even if I don't understand everything that is said in the Tahiti language (or on the menu!).
 Actually this is the best way to learn to speak Tahitian.
 I want to experience as much of the real Tahiti as I can.
 Even though it is tempting to loll around your gorgeous resort, you may wish to venture out to the 'unknown' for a while.
 If you want to explore independently, I recommend taking a little French language book with you.

 Although English is spoken and understood in most of the places you will visit, the best way to thank locals is in their own Tahitian language.
 Try it and watch their smiles grow bigger.
 When I am on a tour or activity with a Polynesian host, I use the Tahitian words that I know, and it makes their day!

 Here are some Tahitian words and phrases to charm the locals during your Bora Bora vacation: